ayryx-systems/adsb-history/README.md

 # Process specific airports
 ./scripts/processing/run-on-ec2.sh --date 2025-11-08 --airports KLGA,KSFO

+# Use specific AWS profile (if you have multiple AWS accounts)
+# First, check your profiles: aws configure list-profiles
+# Then use: AWS_PROFILE=your-profile-name ./scripts/processing/run-on-ec2.sh --date 2025-11-08
+# Or: ./scripts/processing/run-on-ec2.sh --date 2025-11-08 --aws-profile your-profile-name
 ```

+**Important**: The script will show which AWS account it's using.
+Make sure it matches your project account (not a different project).

 The script will:

 1. Package your code
 2. Upload to S3
 3. Launch an EC2 instance